LachlanDev/Python-Basics/README.md

 # Python-Basics
 Just some simple Python scripts.
+Blog Post can be found <a href="https://blog.lachlan-dev.com/python-basics/">here!</a>

 ## Scripts
 * Calculator